Q. What is the Big Five personality test based on?

 A. The test consists of 60 questions and takes about 5-10 minutes to complete.

-Q. What will I learn from my test report?
+Q. What will my Big Five test results look like?

 A. You will first see a brief, free report showing the basic findings of your personality test.
 Then, you have the option of unlocking your full report for a small fee.
 To see what you can expect from your full report, check out this sample Big Five report.